twilight-rs/twilight/README.md

 - A calculator to calculate the permissions of a member in a guild or channel.

-### [`twilight-gateway-queue`]

-A trait and some implementations that are used by the gateway to ratelimit identify calls.
-Developers should prefer to use the re-exports of these crates through the gateway.

 ## Examples

 The following example is a template for bootstrapping a new bot using